 This is a great way to explore further down Muriwai Beach than most people go.
 Start from the car park behind the surf tower and walk north behind the sand dunes before heading onto the beach.
 Go back inland at the 4WD and pedestrian access to the horse park then head back to the car park on the Coast Road Track.

 How to Get to Muriwai

-About 45 minutes from Auckland Central (44km), take State Highway 16 to Waimauku, then left on Muriwai Road.
+About 45 minutes from Auckland Central (44km/27 miles), take State Highway 16 to Waimauku, then left on Muriwai Road.
 Follow the signs from there.
 You can’t go wrong!

 On the theme of west Auckland, Piha is Auckland’s most popular surf beach and has plenty of services for surfing in the area.
 Other than your usual beach activities, Piha is surrounded by some exciting hikes to waterfalls, native forestand epic coastal lookouts.
 Other than surfing, we suggest you try out these places:

 Kitekite Falls (45 Minutes Oneway)

 A tiered waterfall hidden inland from Piha, this is a must-visit in the area.
 When driving into Piha, turn right onto Glenesk Road to the end where there is a car park at the start of the easy hiking track.
 Glenesk Road also directs you to a few more awesome hikes including the Maungaroa Lookout Track (1 hour oneway) connecting to the Maungaroa Ridge Track halfway (45 minutes oneway).
 Finally, take a bushwalk through the forest on the Piha Valley Track starting from the same car park as Kitekite Falls (1h30min oneway).